 Mindfulness is the practice of attending to present-moment experience without judgment.
 If you are struggling with anxiety or depression, or you are hoping to live a calmer, more meaningful life, the practice of mindfulness can reduce stress, promote mental clarity, and develop non-judgmental awareness in daily life.
-This group offers an introduction to the basic practices of mindfulness, such as sitting meditation and body scanning, as well as the cultivation of compassion and acceptance.
-The next series will be held virtually on Wednesdays from 5:30 to 6:30 from November 18 – December 16.
-Please click here to register.
+This group meets weekly for four weeks and is free.
+The group offers an introduction to the basic practices of mindfulness, such as sitting meditation and body scanning, as well as the cultivation of compassion and acceptance.
+To see registration instructions, please see the program flyer.

 Dialectical Behavior-Informed Therapy (DBT) for Veterans

 Individuals living with trauma disorders, eating disorders, and severe mood disorders often struggle with emotional reactivity, relational conflict, and the tasks of daily living.
 Individuals living with these disorders often need therapeutic support, coping skills, and a framework to help them understand their overwhelming emotional experiences.
 Dialectical Behavior Therapy (DBT) is a collaborative, support-oriented and behavioral treatment for individuals living with these complex and challenging disorders.
 Please contact our Intake Coordinator, Anna Henry at 805-963-7777 ext.
 206 or email email@example.com for more information.

 Anger is a natural human emotion, but when it is out of control, it can harm our physical health, as well as our emotional and psychological well-being.
 If your relationships, career, and daily living are being affected by anger, our Anger Management classes can help you to understand and regulate this intense and overwhelming emotion.
 Our Anger Management Psychoeducational Group offers a completion certificate to participants who attend all 12 weeks of the program.
 This course meets the requirement for court-mandated anger management classes and is open to everyone.